The 4 most common types of fire

-2. Electrical fires are another common type of fire.
 Electrical fires are caused by a number of different factors, including faulty appliances, worn or faulty electrical wiring, improper use of electrical outlets and worn out breaker boxes.

 Older homes often do not have the proper wiring to handle the amount of electrical appliances in use today.
 Often old wiring inside walls becomes frayed or worn, causing shorts and sparks that can ignite.

 Old breaker boxes are made to shut off electrical current when the circuit becomes overloaded as a fire prevention measure, but often the connections are worn or broken and do not activate the breaker switch.